 Each new student in the CMHC program is assigned an academic advisor.
 In collaboration with their advisor, students will develop a Plan of Study (POS) during their first semester.
-Students should email their advisor and set up a time to meet (in person or telephone).
+Students should email their advisor and set up a time to meet (in person, telephone, or email).
 The purpose of the POS is to tailor the course sequence to ensure a student's timely progression through the program.
 See Plan of Study form.
 The (POS) must be electronically signed by both the student and the advisor to be valid.
+Students are required to meet with their advisor each semester to discuss their POS.
+Registration is automatically placed on "hold" each semester until students have met with their advisor.
+After meeting with the student, the faculty advisor will electronically remove the registration hold for the student.

-While students are only required to meet with their advisor the first semester, it is advisable that students reach out to their advisor with questions as they arise.
+It is advisable that students reach out to their advisor with questions as they arise.
 Students are encouraged to develop a good working relationship with their advisor.
 Their academic advisor will provide professional mentoring and opportunities for professional development in the field of counseling.
 A student can switch advisors at any time, given the agreement of the anticipated next advisor, who must also be within the core counseling faculty.
 A student may change academic advisors by consulting with the anticipated next academic advisor, the student's current academic advisor, and, if needed, the Department Chair.
 Students are responsible for checking their (POS) and for making sure they are on track.